Graph Laplacian-based Bayesian Multi-fidelity Modeling: Problem formulation

 Finally, $\omega$ determines the strength of the prior distribution with respect to the likelihood; we consider it a regularization strength since the prior distribution plays the role of a regularizer when maximizing the posterior distribution.
 The parameter $\omega$ can be determined by requiring the average standard deviation of the multi-fidelity estimates to be greater than the standard deviation of the high-fidelity data, $\sigma$.
 That is, select $\omega$ such that

 for some $r > 1$.
 This guarantees that the confidence of the multi-fidelity model is not greater than the one of the high-fidelity model.
 In our numerical experiments we have observed that that a value of $r = 3$ leads to good results for all cases.
 Remarkably, the selection of the hyper-parameters using the approach described above does not require knowledge of any additional high-fidelity data.
 All the high-fidelity data is used to estimate the mode of the true data points.
+Additionally, in \ref{app:omega_cond_grad} we show that the gradient of the function